Configuring an SMTP Security Policy

 In the SPF fieldset:

-- Optionally, enter trusted sender domains (one per line) in the Allowed SPF domains textarea.
-When set, Conduit accepts SPF results only for those domains; mail from other domains is rejected even if SPF passes.
-Leave blank to accept SPF results from any domain.
+- Optional: enter the trusted sender domains, one per line, in the Allowed SPF domains text area.
+Conduit then accepts SPF results for those domains only.
+Mail from another domain is rejected, even when SPF passes.
+Leave the field blank to accept SPF results from any domain.

 Using the API